FontsA A

 EPND

-The European Platform for Neurodegenerative Diseases (EPND) will tackle the above issues by developing a self-sustaining European-based platform to facilitate discovery and access of relevant bio-samples and data.
+The European Platform for Neurodegenerative Diseases (EPND) is a consortium of multidisciplinary educators, clinicians, researchers, and scientists committed to revolutionising scientific breakthroughs in the effort to diagnose, treat, and prevent neurodegenerative diseases.
+With support from the Innovative Medicines Initiative (IMI), the EPND platform is uniting the neurodegenerative disease research community to fuel new discoveries in the field.
+EPND will tackle the above issues by developing a self-sustaining European-based platform to facilitate discovery and access of relevant bio-samples and data.

 BBMRI-ERIC's QM, Public Affairs, PM, and ELSI teams and their linked third parties contribute to this project.